 This project is based in the English Philology Unit in the University of Oulu in Finland, within the COACT research group (“Complexity of (inter)action: Towards an understanding of skilled multimodal participation”).
-The four-year project started in September, 1st 2015 and is funded by the Academy of Finland.
+The project started in September, 1st 2015 and is funded by the Academy of Finland (1 September 2015 – 31 August 2019) and the Eudaimonia Institute (1 January 2018 – 31 August 2022).

 Recently, “multitasking” has become a popular topic in public debate as one characteristic feature of our everyday lives.
 The spreading use of interactive communication technologies in particular has called attention to the fact that, to an increasing extent, people tend to, or try to, do several things at the same time.
 But how do we understand and conceive of “multitasking” in the first place?